 Practice Fusion Suggested Workflow

-Practice Fusion suggests the following workflow to ensure that you gain numerator credit for this measure within the Practice Fusion EHR.
+Practice Fusion suggests the following workflow to help ensure that you are able to meet the requirements of this measure within the Practice Fusion EHR.

 - For all visits with patients age 18 and older, review the patient’s medication list and ensure that it is up to date and complete.